When God visits, supernatural breakthroughs occur.

 2. Recognising God Has Seen our Pain and Come to Act on Behalf of His People

 ‘When they heard that the LORD had visited the children of Israel and that He had looked on their affliction, then they bowed their heads and worshiped.’
 Ex 4:31

 A visitation of God broke the long season of Israel’s bondage in Egypt.
-They realised God had not left them alone in their suffering, but was intimately concerned for them.
+They realized God had not left them alone in their suffering but was intimately concerned for them.
 His power was about to be revealed.